 The South Shore of Lake of the Woods is open water fishing.
 It is an awesome area, but the winds can definitely blow here and the waves can making fishing difficult.
-You will find bigger boats in this area the norm, however, when the waters are calm, smaller boats do fine here too.
+Bigger boats in this area are the norm, however, when the waters are calm, smaller boats do fine here too.
 This is a very popular walleye destination and maybe one of the best parts of the lake for catching good numbers of big fish.
 Anglers also catch northern pike, perch and some smallmouth bass here too.

 Primary Species of Fish